 What about mobile money?
 Tanzanians, like many of its African neighbors are increasingly conducting their finances on their mobile phones.
 Would youth, as typically early technology adopters, be interested in saving on their phone?
 The answer was a surprising, resounding no. “For me, it’s not like I like putting money in the phone, but my dream is to have money in a bank, so I can manage it in a better way than putting in a phone ” says a 16-year-old from Dar es Salaam. ” Said another, “Mobile money is a place to spend money more than a place to save money.
 It goes really easily.”
 An account from a bank that was tailored to their needs, teens say, would be very appealing.

 Adding a teen account to its junior, student, and other banking and savings offerings, identifies NMB bank as a provider of solutions to real-world problems, not just a marketer of generic products.
 It’s an approach that can build lifelong customer loyalty and trust.
 By becoming a family’s financial solutions provider, NMB is nurturing a relationship with customers that will have them turning to the bank throughout their lifetimes as they move from childhood to maturity.
 In banking on families, NMB is also banking on its own future.

 NMB’s suite of youth savings accounts, Wajibu, was launched in Tanzania on July 28!
-Check out pictures from the launch event at Dar Es Salaam:

 More in the press release.